CROH-Lab/Standard-Operating-Procedures/Coral Bleaching.md

 ### Caution: $${\color{red}Use \space of \space Bleach}$$

 ### Purpose:
-To remove all remaining biological tissue from the coral to prepare it for skeletal measurements
+==To remove all remaining biological tissue from the coral to prepare it for skeletal measurements==

 ----